At a glance

 - Country: Mexico by template, United States by origin of the protein

 Take a standard taco and change one thing in the middle.
 An Impossible or Beyond taco keeps the whole frame, a warmed tortilla, a savory crumble, onion and cilantro and salsa and lime, and replaces the browned beef or pork with a commercial plant-based ground engineered to behave like it.
-The pea-and-soy protein in those products is built to brown, hold spice, and bleed a little fat the way ground meat does, so the tortilla and the dressing never have to be rethought.
-The frame asks the substitute to do the meat's job and dresses it exactly as it would dress the thing it replaces.
-What is honest to say up front is that this is a manufactured stand-in, not a vegetable pretending to be enough on its own, and the taco lives or dies on how well that stand-in is cooked.
+What separates the two brand names is the trick each uses to read as meat.

 A Silicon Valley protein on a Mexican frame

 The taco is old and the filling is new.
-The plant-based ground at the center of this dish comes from two California companies founded within two years of each other: Beyond Meat, started in 2009 with the goal of building meat without animals, and Impossible Foods, founded in 2011 by Patrick O. Brown, a Stanford biochemistry professor who set out to reverse-engineer what makes ground beef taste like beef.
+The plant-based ground at the center of this dish comes from two California companies founded within two years of each other.
+Beyond Meat was started in 2009 by Ethan Brown with the goal of building meat without animals.
+Impossible Foods was founded in 2011 by Patrick O. Brown, a Stanford biochemistry professor and former Howard Hughes Medical Institute investigator who set out to reverse-engineer what makes ground beef taste like beef and decided the answer was heme.

-Both chose ground beef as the first target on purpose, because a crumble is more forgiving than a whole muscle, and both reached supermarket cases and restaurant menus in the second half of the 2010s.
-Impossible launched its burger in July 2016 and, by 2019, was demonstrating its ground in tacos, sliders, and empanadas to show the product could disappear into formats beyond the patty.
-The taco was one of the proofs that the crumble could pass.
+Both chose ground beef as the first target on purpose, because a crumble is more forgiving than a whole muscle.
+Impossible launched its burger in July 2016, and by 2019 was demonstrating its ground in tacos, sliders, and empanadas to show the product could carry beyond the patty.
+The taco became one of the proofs that the crumble could pass, an unstructured filling that hid the texture gap a steak would expose.

 So the dish has no folk origin and no inventor in the usual sense.
-Its hardest fixed fact is a corporate one: a protein engineered in a Northern California lab in the 2010s, dropped into a tortilla whose form predates it by centuries, and asked to do the job of a meat it was specifically designed to imitate.
+Its hardest fixed fact is a corporate one.
+As recently as 2022 Taco Bell was still testing a Crispy Melt Taco built on its own plant protein in Birmingham, Alabama, more than a decade after Patrick Brown first brewed leghemoglobin in yeast and dropped a Northern California laboratory protein into a tortilla whose form predates it by centuries.